Dear Bangor Region Nonprofits,

 - Develop nonprofit leadership skills among the BRLI participants.

 - Forge lasting partnerships between the BRLI participants and the nonprofit.

 The 2012 BRLI class split into two teams and partnered with Bangor Area Junior Achievement and Literacy Volunteers of Bangor.

-If your nonprofit is interested in this partnership opportunity, please review the RFP and instructions below and send a one page proposal to [email protected] by Friday, August 31st.
+If your nonprofit is interested in this partnership opportunity, please review the RFP instructions below and send a one-page proposal to [email protected] by Friday, August 31st.

-Should your organization be selected for this partnership, we request that a representative from your nonprofit be available to provide a presentation (and if appropriate, a tour) on Friday, October 5th.
-This nonprofit representative is also requested to make him or herself available as a coach/mentor throughout the project period (October through May).
+Should your organization be selected for this partnership, we request that a representative from your nonprofit be available to provide a presentation and if appropriate, a tour on Friday, October 5th.
+This nonprofit representative is also requested to make themselves available as a coach/mentor throughout the project period (October through May).